Skip to main content

 workload_cluster_provisioning.webp

-2. Palette creates the Cluster-API (CAPI) custom-resource specifications for the target cloud, e.g in VMware this would translate to: Cluster, vSphereCluster, KubeadmControlPlane (with replica 1), and VSphereMachineTemplate.
-These resources are created in the management cluster.
+2. Palette creates Cluster-API (CAPI) custom-resource specifications for the target cloud, such as AWS, GCP, etc. For example, in VMware, this would translate to the following resources getting created: Cluster, vSphereCluster, KubeadmControlPlane, and VSphereMachineTemplate.
+These resources are created in the Palette internal management plane.

-4. When CP-A is operational, the management platform will install a Palette agent into the workload cluster and then perform a pivot of the Cluster API resources.
+4. When CP-A is operational, the Palette management platform will install a Palette agent into the workload cluster and then perform a pivot of Cluster API resources.
+This means that Cluster API resources and their responsibilities are now handled by the workload cluster, not the Palette management plane.

-5. CP-A agent will retrieve the latest specifications for the cluster, e.g: 3 control-plane, and 3 workers.
-CP-A will generate and update the remaining CAPI resources, e.g: update replicas to 3 for KubeadmControlPlane, create the worker's MachineDeployment or VSphereMachineTemplate.
-Cluster API running in CP-A will provision the remaining control plane and worker nodes.
+5. CP-A agent will retrieve the required specifications for the cluster, such as the number of nodes.
+CP-A will generate and update the remaining CAPI resources, e.g: update replicas to 3 for KubeadmControlPlane and create the worker's MachineDeployment or VSphereMachineTemplate.
+The Cluster API active in CP-A will provision the remaining control plane and worker nodes.

-6. The Palette agent will install all the additional add-ons as specified by the cluster's cluster profile (e.g: logging, monitoring, security).
+6. The Palette agent will install all the additional add-ons as the cluster profile specifies.

 info